-Established in 1607, Santa Fe is the second oldest city founded by European colonists in the United States.
-Only St. Augustine, Florida, founded in 1565, is older.
+Established in 1610, Santa Fe is the third oldest city founded by European colonists in the United States.
+Only St. Augustine, Florida, founded in 1565, and Jamestown, Virginia are older.
 Built upon the ruins of an abandoned Tanoan Indian village, Santa Fe was the capital of the “Kingdom of New Mexico,” which was claimed for Spain by Francisco Vasquez de Coronado in 1540.
 Its first governor, Don Pedro de Peralta, gave the city its full name, “La Villa Real de la Santa Fe de San Francisco de Asís,” or “The Royal City of the Holy Faith of Saint Francis of Assisi”.

 During the next 70 years, the Spanish colonists and missionaries sought to subjugate and convert the some 100,000 Pueblo Indians of the region.
 However, in 1680, the Pueblo Indians revolted, killing almost 400 Spanish colonists and drove the rest back into Mexico.
 The conquering Indians then burned most of the buildings in Santa Fe except for the Palace of the Governors and the San Miguel Chapel.